 We may also be able to seek wrongful death damages for those who qualify.
 Please accept our condolences and allow us to help you recover compensation for your loss.

-We generally only have four years to file a personal injury civil suit and two years to file a wrongful death suit.
+We generally only have two years to file a personal injury civil suit and two years to file a wrongful death suit.
 We prefer to get to work well in advance of this date so we can gather evidence and seek an out-of-court settlement if possible.
 Contact our team today for a consultation.